Puddle-11/MainVault/MainNet/4. Resources/Programming/Randomized Prims Algorithm.md

 ### Explanation
-Prims algorithm is a simple algorithm to make a Simply Connected Maze.
+Prims algorithm is a simple algorithm to make a [[Simply Connected Maze]].

 In my implementation i had walls between each cell on a grid, however in other implementations such as the Medium paper one, the *walls* are simply other cells with some cells being regarded as walls and others as floor or clearable tiles.